 To be honest, I received major side eye when I told Cameron I was making a cauliflower rice version of his beloved side dish.
 He was not amused.

-That is, until I presented him with a bowl of this low carb flavor bomb, first smothered with my slow cooker cilantro lime chicken, and later served with a runny egg and avocado.
+That is, until I presented him with a bowl of this low carb flavor bomb, first smothered with my slow cooker cilantro lime chicken, and later served with a runny egg and avocado as a light lunch.

 This low carb and keto friendly side dish will become a staple in your kitchen.
-It’s packed with all of the flavor of traditional Mexican rice, but with loads more nutrients (and less guilt if that’s your thing).
+It’s packed with all of the flavor of traditional Mexican rice, but with extra nutrients (and less guilt if that’s your thing).

 How to Make Mexican Cauliflower Rice